utilitywarehouse/operational-endpoints-spec/METRICS.md

 rpc_duration_seconds_count 2693
 ```

-OPTIONALLY in addition to the text based format can also return a protocol buffer format `Content-Type: application/vnd.google.protobuf`
+MAY in addition to the text based format also return an application/vnd.google.protobuf format when requested in the request Accept headers